MalekMansour/HashWorld/README.md

     chmod +x hashworld.sh
     ```

-5. Run the script by executing the following command: haha
+5. Run the script by executing the following command:

     ```bash
     ./hashworld.sh